ranjit-singh-cc/WebexMessageExtractor/README.md

   ***Please Note***: The token is valid for 12 hours!
 Then you have to get a new Personal Access Token.

-  ***Additional Note***: If token is not provided in appsettings.json file then console application will ask to input it in runtime
+  ***Additional Note***: If token is not provided in appsettings.json file then console application will ask you to input it on runtime

 - **MessageCountLimit** Maximum number of message that is possible in a direct/group chat
 - **MinimumRecordingDate** "From date" for fetching the recording